attebury/jsPDF-GenerateGrid/README.md

 Returns an object of page coordinates.

-- aWidth: available width
+- aWidth: available width (the width of the page minus the page margins)
-- aHeight: available height
+- aHeight: available height (the height of the page minus the page margins)
 - hCenter: horizontal center
 - vCenter: vertical center
 - cols: array of column objects with the start (x), center (xc), and end (xe) of each column.
 Use those coordinates to align text as needed.